pw_status#

 enumerator NOT_FOUND = 5#

-is useful if a request should be denied for an entire class of users, such as during a gradual feature rollout or undocumented allowlist.
-If a request should be denied for specific sets of users, such as through user-based access control, usePERMISSION_DENIED
+NOT_FOUNDindicates some requested entity (such as a file or directory) was not found.NOT_FOUNDis useful if a request should be denied for an entire class of users, such as during a gradual feature rollout or undocumented allowlist.
+If a request should be denied for specific sets of users, such as through user-based access control, usePERMISSION_DENIEDinstead.C++

 Error::NotFound